What Are Dummy Pronouns?

-These dummy pronouns perform different tasks in English grammar.
-Let us learn about what they do:
+These dummy pronouns perform different functions in English grammar.
+Let us explore them.

 Talking About the Weather

-When we want to talk about weather conditions, we mostly use 'it' as a dummy pronoun.
-Please note that 'it' here is used as the subject so without it, the sentence will be incomplete.
+When discussing weather conditions, 'it' is commonly used as a dummy pronoun.
+It is important to remember that 'it' is functioning as the subject in these sentences, and without it, the sentence would be incomplete.
 Take a look at the examples below: